 Psoriatic arthritis (PsA) often — but not always — develops in people who already have psoriasis.
-Early signs of PsA include swelling in the fingers, eye inflammation, fatigue, nail changes, and joint stiffness.
+Early signs of PsA include finger swelling, eye inflammation, fatigue, nail changes, and joint stiffness.

 PsA usually occurs in people who already have psoriasis, but it can also develop independently.
 It causes joint pain and inflammation.

-Between 2% and 4% of adults may experience psoriasis, and 20–30% of people with psoriasis will go on to develop PsA.
+According to research, between 2% and 4% of Western adults may experience psoriasis, and 20–30% of people with psoriasis will go on to develop PsA.
 It affects men and women equally and most commonly begins between the ages of 40 and 50 years.

 For some people, PsA may start with mild symptoms that develop slowly over a long period of time.
 For others, PsA symptoms can quickly become severe.
 Knowing the early signs of PsA is critical for receiving a timely diagnosis and treatment.